 Students will need a notebook or laptop to complete Moodle-based examinations.
-Students will need functioning headphones (Bluetooth or wired) to complete exams containing audio.
+Students will need functioning headphones (Bluetooth or wired) to complete exams containing audio, such as Academic English, UEEC, etc.

 Unauthorised Material

 Students must not use any unauthorised materials during examinations.
 Examples of unauthorised materials are bags, motorcycle helmets, hats, caps or other headwear, calculators other than the approved one provided at enrolment, watches, electronic dictionaries, or word finders, writing paper, notes, manuscripts or books, pencil cases, food, cigarettes, music players, etc.